-- Prepare your requests for academic accommodations (students with disabilities or medical or psychological conditions) to SAS (due by July 1).
+- Deadline for reasonable accommodations for academic and religious accommodations (students with disabilities or medical or psychological conditions) to Student Access (by June 30).

-- Submit Commodore Card photo online (by July 15).
+- Submit your Commodore Card photo online (by July 14).

-- Select Commodore Cash funds online for Commodore Card (by July 15).
+- Select Commodore Cash funds online (by July 14).

 - International Students: Look for an email from your International Orientation Leader, if you have signed up for International Student Orientation.

-- Look for an email from your Transfer Student Leaders (August 4-7)
+- Look for an email or letter from your Transfer Student Leader.

-- Submit reflective essay on the Campus Reading to Brightspace (by August 24)
+- Submit your reflective essay on the Campus Reading on Brightspace (by August 11).

-- Sign up to receive AlertVU on your phone or other devices (before you arrive to campus)
+- Sign up to receive AlertVU on your phone or other devices.

 Communication Between May & August

-- Early May Acknowledgement of receipt of the matriculation fee, request to submit photo for your Commodore Card
+- Early May Acknowledgement of receipt of the matriculation fee and request to set up your VUnet ID

-- May, June, July Information about health insurance waiver deadline (email from Student Accounts)
+- May-July Information about health insurance waiver deadline (email from Student Accounts)

-- Late May – Early June Registration materials and instructions from your school (mail or email)
+- June Registration materials and instructions from your school or college

-- Mid-July Bookstore information on ordering textbooks and course materials (email)
+- Mid-July Vanderbilt bookstore information on ordering textbooks and course materials (email)

-- Early August Letter from your Transfer Student Leaders (mail/email)
+- Late July-Early August Letter from your Transfer Student Leader

 BEFORE YOU LEAVE HOME